Communities

 I know in MacPorts there's a distinction between `installed` and `requested`.
 Not sure if brew does t...

-Strider‭ wrote about 1 year ago
+Strider‭ wrote over 1 year ago

 I know in MacPorts there's a distinction between installed and requested.
 Not sure if brew does the same, but if so, I would say the list of requested is more important than the list of installed.